veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    // interpretations, including but not limited to bitrate,                       ¦  Custom      = 2                                                                   ¦
 ¦    // resolution, default angle, and language.
 This recommendation                 ¦}                                                                                   ¦
 ¦    // serves as a guideline intended to standardize track numbering                ¦                                                                                    ¦
-¦    // across various applications.                                                 ¦num AudioChannelMask {                                                              ¦
+¦    // across various applications.                                                 ¦enum AudioChannelMask {                                                             ¦
 ¦    audioTrackId = UI8                                                              ¦  //                                                                                ¦
 ¦                                                                                    ¦  // Mask used to indicate which channels are present in the stream.                ¦
 ¦    if (audioMultitrackType != AvMultitrackType.OneTrack) {                         ¦  //                                                                                ¦